Billy Ireland Cartoon Library & Museum: Exhibitions

 The library sponsors programs related to cartoon art by staging exhibitions, lending for exhibits elsewhere, and hosting speakers, seminars, workshops and conferences.

 Some physical exhibitions have been made available as digital exhibitions.

+In addition, select collections from the library have been digitized and are available as part of the library's Digital Exhibits collection.

+Festival of Cartoon Art

-The Festival of Cartoon Art has been held triennially since 1983.
-Featuring two days of lectures, panel discussions, exhibitions, and receptions, it attracts cartoonists, comics scholars, fans, collectors, and students.
-Leading cartoonists have spoken at the festival, including Lynda Barry, Milton Caniff, Will Eisner, Jules Feiffer, Ben Katchor, Patrick Oliphant, Jeff Smith, Art Spiegelman, Garry Trudeau, and Bill Watterson.
+The Festival of Cartoon Art was held triennially from 1983 to 2013.
+Featuring two days of lectures, panel discussions, exhibitions, and receptions, it attracted cartoonists, comics scholars, fans, collectors, and students.
+Leading cartoonists spoke at the festival, including Lynda Barry, Milton Caniff, Will Eisner, Jules Feiffer, Ben Katchor, Patrick Oliphant, Jeff Smith, Art Spiegelman, Garry Trudeau, and Bill Watterson.

-Curators and Staff
+Curators and staff

 Caswell remained as curator from 1977 to 2010.
 She is author of several books on cartooning, including Illusions: Ethnicity in American Cartoon Art (Ohio State Libraries, 1992) and Arnold Roth: Free Lance (Fantagraphics, 2001).

 Jenny E. Robb became the museum's new curator on January 1, 2011, following the December 31, 2010, retirement of Caswell, who returned as curator of special projects in March 2011.
 Before arriving at Ohio State in 2005, Robb was curator of the Cartoon Art Museum in San Francisco for five years.
 She has master's degrees in history and museum studies from Syracuse University.
 Wendy Pflug joined the staff as associate curator in December 2011.
 Associate Curator and Assistant Professor Caitlin McGurk, who started as a Visiting Curator in February 2012, manages the libraries outreach efforts, including instruction, exhibits, tours, and social media.

 Other staffers include Assistant Curators Susan Liberator and Marilyn Scott.